tldr-pages/tldr/pages/windows/more.md

 # more

-> Display paginated output from stdin or a file.
+> Display paginated output from `stdin` or a file.

-- Display paginated output from stdin:
+- Display paginated output from `stdin`:

 `{{echo test}} | more`